Sahamati/rahasya/README.md

 The project aims to simplify the usage of ECC curve (curve25519) with Diffie-Hellman Key exchange.
 The work is inline with the Account Aggregator Specification.

+__NOTE: This project is moved from gsasikumar/forwardsecrecy as on 25/08/2021

 ## How to Run
 The image is pushed into docker hub.
 Thats the easiest to start https://hub.docker.com/r/gsasikumar/forwardsecrecy/tags